Sphereon-Opensource/SSI-SDK/packages/siopv2-oid4vp-rp-rest-client/README.md

 ---

-**Warning: This package still is in every early development.
+**Warning: This package still is in very early development.
 Breaking changes without notice will happen at this point!**

 ---